Systems-Level Attack Surface of Edge Agent Deployments on IoT: Discussion

 \subsection{Limitations}

 Our measurements derive from a single three-node testbed with one MQTT broker, one VPN substrate (Tailscale), and one IoT platform (Home Assistant); generalisation to other topologies, brokers, and network substrates remains future work.
 The cloud egress comparison (Table~\ref{tab:egress}) is not workload-matched: the cloud baseline captures only inference API calls, not a full cloud-orchestrated workload performing identical tasks, and serves as a directional baseline demonstrating structural egress differences rather than a controlled experiment.
 We do not implement or evaluate mitigation prototypes (e.g., HMAC signing, topic ACLs, sovereignty-aware fallback policies); our contribution is identifying and measuring the attack surfaces, not closing them.
 The three S1-family surfaces (S1a--c) share a common root cause and could be viewed as facets of a single vulnerability rather than independent attack surfaces; we distinguish them because their exploitation patterns and operational manifestations differ significantly.
-Finally, our failover measurements reflect a specific WiFi$\to$ADB bridge path; other failover mechanisms (e.g., WiFi$\to$5G, multi-path TCP) would yield different window durations.
+Our failover measurements reflect a specific WiFi$\to$ADB bridge path, which is primarily an Android developer debugging mechanism rather than a consumer failover scenario.
+In typical deployments, a mobile agent would fail over from WiFi to a 4G/5G cellular network, likely yielding shorter blackout windows due to faster network re-association.
+Our measurement therefore represents a conservative upper bound; the structural vulnerability (unaudited actuation during any network transition) holds regardless of the specific failover path.